 - Spring tillage, even minor tillage, significantly increases the burial and resulting germination of false cleavers and catchweed bedstraw.
 However, growers should limit spring tillage as part of an integrated weed management program (Reid et al., 2005).

-- Make the crop more competitive (i.e. higher seeding rates) to help choke out weeds and help reduce the reliance on herbicides
+- Make the crop more competitive (i.e. higher seeding rates, appropriate fertility levels) to help choke out weeds and help reduce the reliance on herbicides